Open vSwitch and OVN 2019 Fall Conference

 In OVS 2.12, the Datapath Classifier code was refactored to enable the specialization of specific subtables based on miniflow attributes which, in turn, enhances the performance of subtable searches.
 An initial set of these specialized subtables was implemented to correspond to common traffic patterns.
 However, as there are many different patterns possible, there is a chance that users will not benefit from a corresponding performance gain unless a specialized subtable exists in the codebase that corresponds to this pattern.
 Adding new specializations is easy but identifying the subtable miniflow bits that are needed to specialize the subtables for their use-case is more difficult.
 To help in this effort we are proposing a new OVS command e.g. ovs-appctl dpctl/dump miniflow bits.
 This talk will seek to give an overview of the command, usage, and demonstrate an example of traffic patterns to miniflow bit matches.

-How we get DDLog to production (Mark Michelson and Dumitru Ceara, Red Hat)
+DDLog in OVN - current state and future challenges (Mark Michelson and Dumitru Ceara, Red Hat)

 This session will talk about our (Red Hat's)

 - what were the pain points

 - some suggestions on how it can be improved and